Digital-Preservation-Finland/siptools-workshop-2019/test-set5.rst

 Scripts
 -------

-Run the following scripts and repaet them if necessary:
+Run the following scripts and repeat them if necessary:

 import_description
     for adding a descriptive metadata section to a METS document.